Accel

 Series D in 2004

-Kagoor Networks specializes in session border control technology, aimed at enhancing the delivery of Internet Protocol communications services for carriers.
-The company's expertise addresses the technical challenges often encountered at VoIP network borders, providing solutions that ensure interoperability, security, network address translation, bandwidth management, and service level assurance.
-Through its VoiceFlow series of session border controllers, Kagoor Networks enables carriers to navigate complexities in their networks while maintaining compliance with regulatory standards.
+Kagoor Networks is a leading provider of session border control technology aimed at facilitating the delivery of Internet Protocol communications services.
+The company specializes in addressing the technical challenges that carriers typically encounter at the borders of Voice over Internet Protocol (VoIP) networks.
+With its extensive technical expertise, Kagoor offers a range of solutions that enhance interoperability, security, network address translation, bandwidth management, and service level assurance.
+Their flagship products include the VoiceFlow series of session border controllers, which are designed to meet the evolving needs of the telecommunications industry and ensure compliance with regulatory standards.

 Transera